P10 Modular Summary

 NEXUS: MODULE SUMMARY

 This term we will be focusing on a range of topics within Maths.
-Some students will be continuing to look at recognising coins working out simple addition questions using money.
+Some students will be continuing to look at recognising coins working out simple addition and subtraction questions using money.

 At home-counting everyday items, singing number songs.
 Play games with counting activities in them.
 Encourage use of communication systems such as PECs, Makaton and Communication Books.
 Letting children explore coins and even pay for things when out and about.